marijoo/indesign-random-opacity/README.md

 # indesign-random-opacity
 Apply random opacity to selected layers in Adobe InDesign

-Drop file into folder `Scripts -> Scripts Panel` inside the InDesign application directory and access under *Scripts* in InDesign.
+Drop `Random Opacity.js` file into folder `Scripts -> Scripts Panel` inside the InDesign application directory and access the action under *Scripts* in InDesign.